Choosing A Real Estate Firm To Work For

 Does the office sponsor regular training sessions for new licensees?
 Are there special training programs in the use of corporate materials?
 Will someone teach you how to prospect?

-We do have a training program called Smart Start which covers these items.
+We do have a training program which covers these items.

 Is the manager in the office on a regular basis daily?
 Is the manager involved in personal sales as well as in management of the office?
 Is there a mentoring program for new sales people in place?
 If so, who does the mentoring?
 Is there a cost involved ?

 We have a mentoring program at no cost.
-One manager is usually in the main office daily and otherwise management is easily accessible by cell phone or email.
+One Managing Broker is usually in the main office daily and otherwise management is easily accessible by cell phone or email.

 Cost for Out of Town Seminars and Conferences